Fisixus/LocationBased_AR_Admin/README.md

 - As a admin by clicking a online user, you can see this user's symbols and by clicking you can locate this symbol and see details of this symbol.

-- As a admin, you can pan, rotate and zoom in the map(Naviga Mode).
+- As a admin, you can pan, rotate and zoom in the map(Navigate Mode).

 - As a admin, you can assign symbol to a user(Add Symbol Mode).